9 Honeymoon Planning Tips Brides On A Budget MUST Do

 8. Don’t Increase Your Guest List To Appease Others

-When you are doing your wedding budget, you may want to only invite a small number of guests to keep costs down.
+When you are doing your wedding budget, to keep costs down, you may want to only invite a small number of guests.
 However, the pressure of family members and others may cause you to increase this list just to make them happy.
 Remember, This is YOUR WEDDING, not anyone else’s.
 Many times, couples invite 100’s of guests that they won’t ever talk to after the wedding.
-This does not make sense.
+This just does not make sense.
 If you are set on 50 guests and that is what you can afford, stick to that.
 DO NOT increase your guest list because your mother wants to invite so and so.
 Especially if you and your significant other are paying for everything with no help.
 This is called boundaries.
 Which is something couples need to establish early on in their relationship with family and friends.
 JUST SAY NO!

 9. Start a Honeymoon Registry